patrickt999/Cybersecurity/README.md

 - _What aspect of security do load balancers protect?_<br/>
 network infrastructure, application server availability<br/>
 * _What is the advantage of a jump box?_<br/>
-you can configure your jump box tp run lightweight Docker containers that can be used to distribute software, versus having to install software directly on a host machine
+you can configure your jump box to run lightweight Docker containers that can be used to distribute software, versus having to install software directly on a host machine

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the LOGS and SYSTEM TRAFFIC.
 - _What does Filebeat watch for?_<br/>